EQUALITY, DIVERSITY & INCLUSION

 When employees are part of a team where they feel accepted and their individuality is nurtured, morale increases and the work environment is more productive.

-A 2017 BCG study found that diverse teams produce 19% more revenue and diversity is seen as a key driver of innovation.
+A recent BCG study found that diverse teams produce 19% more revenue and diversity is seen as a key driver of innovation.

 Adaptability is a by-product of varying backgrounds and perspectives generating an array of insights, ideas and solutions.

-Inclusive teams make better business decisions up to 87% of the time… Decisions made and executed by diverse teams delivered 60% better results.”
-According to a 2017 BCG study.
+Inclusive teams make better business decisions up to 87% of the time… Decisions made and executed by diverse teams delivered 60% better results, according to the BCG study.

 When people from different contexts work together, their unique perspectives often lead to greater creativity.